 - Additional MBA Core Courses – 18 credits

 3BU 5120 Financial AnalysisA complete corporate financial management course.
 Content covers the classic areas of valuation, capital structure and budgeting as well as more specialized financial topics.
 Online version incorporates online course materials and exercises.
-Prerequisite: BU 5190 or permission of the instructor.
+Prerequisite: BU 5190 and Common Professional Component (CPC) competency in Business Finance.

 3BU 5190 Accounting for ManagersBudgetary accounting and cost accounting including profit planning and control systems, budget process, cost systems, and their managerial applications.
-Prerequisite: demonstration of competency in Financial Accounting.
+Prerequisite: Common Professional Component (CPC) competency in Accounting.

 3BU 5210 Economic AnalysisToday's business climate demands managers who can make decisions involving the best use of an organization's scarce resources under conditions that change rapidly.
 This course demonstrates the power of problem-solving insights and uses a cross-functional approach.
 Topics to be covered include strategic pricing using game theory, forecasting techniques and demand estimation, cost analysis, linear programming and optimization under various market structures.
-Prerequisites: macroeconomics, microeconomics, and statistics competencies or permission of the instructor.
+Prerequisites: Common Professional Component (CPC) competencies in Economics and Quantitative/Statistics.

 3BU 5720 Seminar in Executive ManagementFrom a decision-makers point of view, students will participate in a seminar involving middle and upper-level managerial responsibilities, as well as discussions concerning 'state-of-the-art' methodologies appropriate to all levels of management.
 Case studies and group projects will be combined with informal lectures and discussions involving such areas as strategic planning, action planning techniques, policy-making, managerial ethics, decision-making methods, control systems and the integration of all resources for optimum performance.
-Prerequisite: Basic Management core courses (BU 5190, BU 5120 and BU 5210) and/or commensurate work experience.
+Prerequisites: BU 5190, BU 5120, BU 5210 and Common Professional Component (CPC) competency in Economics.

 - Total for MBA in General Management with a certificate in Organizational Communication – 30 credits minimum